 In the 200-meter fly, an event that Schooling had just won at the NCAA Championships, Schooling advanced from preliminaries to the semi-finals in the 13th spot.
 He dropped time off of his prelims swim, but it wasn’t enough to advance him to the championship final.

-Schooling also tackled the 100-meter fly, which he advanced to the championship final.
+Schooling also tackled the 100-meter fly, where he advanced to the championship final.
 At the 50-meter mark, Schooling led the heat, but Chad le Clos’ back-half was stunning.
 Schooling touched in a historic 3rd place behind le Clos and Laszlo Cseh.
 He set a new national and Asian record, and his finish marked Singapore’s first ever podium finish at a World Championships.

 2016 Rio Olympics